 Background: Small bowel obstruction (SBO) is a surgical emergency where the normal continuous bowel movements are hindered and approximately 8000-9000 patients visit the emergency department every year in Sweden due to SBO.
 A minority of these have evidence of intestinal injury, warranting emergency surgery, while the majority (70-90%) will have an initial plan for non-operative management with a nasogastric tube (NGT), placed to alleviate gastric pressure, reduce pain and prevent complications like aspiration pneumonia.
 The effectiveness of NGT in patients with SBO to prevent complications is unclear, with current data from observational data indicating increased risk of pneumonia in patients treated with NGT.
 Objective: To assess whether deferring the placement of a NGT in subjects with small bowel obstruction and planned for non-operative management leads to lower rates of respiratory complication compared to placing an NGT.
 Methods: This will be a randomized, controlled, open-label, multicenter study of patients with SBO and an initial plan for non-operative management.
 Patients will be randomized in a 1:1 ratio to not receive an NGT (intervention) or receive an NGT (control) and monitored regularly until the SBO resolves spontaneously or through surgery, whichever comes first.
 The primary outcome will be a composite of pulmonary complications and treatment in a high dependency unit, analyzed as a superiority study with an intention-to-treat framework with secondary per-protocol and non-inferiority analysis.
-We plan to recruit 1000 patients.
+The trial will recruit 1000 patients.
 Secondary analysis includes health-economy, qualitative interviews, and long term (1 year) follow up.
 Discussion: The current management of NGT in SBO is based on clinical and guideline-based recommendations with limited supporting data.
 Available data, albeit observational with risk for selection bias, indicates increased risk of complications.
 This equipoise warrants further investigation to understand the true benefit of NGT in SBO.
 This study will provide high quality evidence of the ability of a NGT to prevent complications in SBO through its randomized, prospective design

 See this in plain English?